May I introduce you to what I believe is a new and unique concept in art.

 A customer gave me this quote one day from the artist Paul Klee "Art does not reproduce what is visible but makes things visible."
 This is my work in a nutshell, and I thought it was worth sharing.

-All my artwork is available on the website as Limited Edition artmounts 16" x 12". that fit into a standard 12"x 16"standard frame.
+All my artwork is available on the website as Limited Edition artmounts 16" x 12". that fit into a standard 12"x 16" frame (available from Officeworks)

 Any of the artworks can be ordered on request, printed on stretched canvas.